 Titanium Dioxide is also used as a tattoo pigment and as a pigment in cosmetics and plastics.
 When it is used as a pigment it is referred to as Pigment White 6, CI 77891 or Titanium White.

-Natural: In nature, Titanium Dioxide naturally occurs as the minerals anatase, rutile and brookite.
+Natural or Synthetic: In nature, Titanium Dioxide naturally occurs as the minerals anatase, rutile and brookite.
 Most commonly it is found in rutile and this is also the most stable form.
 These minerals are all mined and brookite and anatase change into rutile when heated.
 Anatase, brookite and rutile contains six coordinate titanium.There are also three metastable forms that can be created synthetically and five high pressure Titanium Dioxide forms.

-Cautions: Avoid inhaling and get medical attention is there is any difficulty breathing.
+Not for Ingestion.
+Avoid inhaling and get medical attention is there is any difficulty breathing.
 If it comes into contact with skin or eyes and irritation develops get medical attention.
 If swallowed give water to drink unless unconscious and get medical attention, for external use only.